-Unless those who wish to hold a collection have an Exemption Certificate, it is an offence for any one to promote or make collections from door to door or from one public house to another for charitable purposes without the promoter obtaining a licence.
+Unless those who wish to hold a collection have an Exemption Certificate, it is an offence for anyone to promote or make collections from door to door or from one public house to another for charitable purposes without the promoter obtaining a licence.
 Some of the larger charities, e.g. Christian Aid, Help The Aged, have a Charity Commission Exemption from applying for a licence.

 The Home Office issue Exemption Orders to large charities which make regular House to House Collections.
-When volunteers, or promotion companies commissioned by the Charities are going to make a House to House Collection they should be informed whether or not the Charity has been issued with an Exemption Order or not.
-If they have an Exemption Order, then they do not have to apply for a License from the Local Licensing Authority, but they should inform that Authority that they are planning to make a collection in their area.
+When volunteers, or promotion companies commissioned by the Charities are going to make a House to House Collection they should be informed whether the Charity has been issued with an Exemption Order or not.
+If they have an Exemption Order, then they do not have to apply for a licence from the Local Licensing Authority, but they should inform that Authority that they are planning to make a collection in their area.
 Therefore, the holders of a Home Office Exemption Order will not appear on this Council's register.

 The aim of licensing such collections is to regulate those who wish to promote an appeal for a collection and go from door to door, in order to collect: